VilleKylmamaa/React-Flask-Library/README.md

 ```

-**3. Install the project and required libraries (Flask, Flask-RESTful, SQLAlchemy, Flask-SQLAlchemy, etc.).**
+**3. Install the required libraries for the Flask backend.**

-In the root folder, where the requirements.txt file is located, run the following command in command prompt:
+In the root folder, where the requirements.txt file is located, run the following in command prompt:

  ```
  pip install -r requirements.txt
  ```

- This alone should also install the project through setup.py.
-If not, try updating pip to the newest version.
+This should also setup the project through setup.py (in the api folder).
+If not, try updating pip to the newest version and running the command again.

 **4. Install React for the project:**